Seamless integration/Chronic stability (white arrows indicate mesh ribbons)

 Syringe-injectable mesh electronics with tissue like mechanical properties and open macroporous structures

-Syringe-injectable nanoelectronics seamlessly integrate with and record activity with the brain
+Syringe-injectable nanoelectronics seamlessly integrate with and record activity within the brain

 Periodic shell nanowires grown by Plateau-Rayleigh crystal growth

 A diagram showing a core/shell silicon nanowire device converting light into electric current through the creation of electron (e)-hole (h)pairs.